StefanHamm/efficient-programs-W2024/README.md

 Changed the order of the most inner loops.
 # v6: Loop fusion
 Fusion of the loops for reading the files
+# v7: Loop Unrolling
+Unrolling the loops in the join